Gui-Yom/anscapes/README.md

 Mainly for colored console output.

 ### Grab it
-Using Jitpack and your manager of choice (here Gradle) :
+Using Jitpack and your build manager of choice (here Gradle) :
 ```groovy
 repositories {
     maven {